-- Choose a toothpaste that contains fluoride and ask the dentist or pediatrician if your drinking water has fluoride in it.
-If your water is not fluoridated, ask about other kinds of fluoride that can help keep your child's teeth healthy. - Fluoride is the best defense against tooth decay!
+Choose a toothpaste that contains fluoride and ask the dentist or pediatrician if your drinking water has fluoride in it.
+If it doesn't, ask about other kinds of fluoride that can help keep your child's teeth healthy.

 Fluoride...